fulldecent/formant-analyzer/Offline MATLAB analysis/Feasibility/README.md

 over the duration of observation, the formant frequencies remain stable and we get a tight cluster (4th cluster).
 On the other hand, if speech sample is short and surrounded by consonants, we get poor results (3rd cluster).
-In general, the clusters are well spread and we need to perform post processing on the results of all speech segments present in a vowel sound.
+In general, the clusters are well spread and we need to perform post-processing on the results of all speech segments present in a vowel sound.

 Now, we are in a good position to estimate the effort required for real-time